VANCOUVER AND VICTORIA, B.C. CANADA

 • Be mindful, Victoria is located on Vancouver Island, whereas Vancouver city is located in the lower Mainland of British Columbia.

 • There are NO car rental agencies at the Swartz Bay Ferry Terminal.
-(Vancover Island)
+(Vancover Island arrival port)

 • The other option is to bring the rental car onto the ferry from Vancouver city.

-• Ferries leaves from Tsawwassen terminal (mainland) and arrives at Swartz Bay.
+• Ferries leave from Tsawwassen terminal (mainland) and arrive at Swartz Bay.

 • Ferry/driving time: